 The accurate triage of the multitrauma patient is essential to providing appropriate timely care and avoiding morbidity, mortality, and the overutilization of resources.
 Many trauma systems over-, under-, or mistriage patients.
 The impact of undertriaging can be great, with delayed or even missed injuries and interventions.
 The overtriage of patients can lead to significant burden on the hospital and systemwide resources and personnel.3 The American College of Surgeons Committee on Trauma guidelines states that priority has been given to decrease undertriage to prevent morbidity and mortality from delayed definitive care.4 An undertriage rate of 5–10% is generally thought of as acceptable.5

 The trauma resuscitation team is made up of physicians, nurses, respiratory therapists, radiographic technologists, lab technicians, and other allied health personnel.
 Most trauma centers have a multitiered activation system, and the severity of the injured patient—in addition to the hospital level—will determine who responds to the trauma activation.
 In Level I and II trauma centers, the full trauma team needs to respond within 15 minutes for the highest level of activation and within 30 minutes at Level III or IV centers.
-Minimum criteria for full trauma team activation include confirmed blood pressure <90 mm Hg at any time; gunshot wounds to the neck, chest, or abdomen or extremities proximal to the elbow or knee; Glasgow Coma Scale (GCS) score of <9 with mechanism attributed to trauma; transfer patients from other hospitals receiving blood to maintain vital signs; intubated patients from the scene or patients who have respiratory compromise or ...
+Minimum criteria for full trauma team activation include confirmed blood pressure <90 mm Hg at any time; gunshot wounds to the neck, chest, or abdomen or extremities proximal to the elbow or knee; Glasgow Coma Scale (GCS) score of <9 with mechanism attributed to trauma; transfer patients from other hospitals receiving blood to maintain vital signs; intubated patients from the scene or patients who have ...